eXist-db/existdb-ansible-role/README.md

 This is an Ansible role to install and configure eXist DB (http://exist-db.org/).

-The current version is 1.1 (Dec 13 2021).
-This release supports **eXist-db 5.x** and **multiple eXist-db instances** on a single host.
-For a list of changes since the public beta release, please see RELEASE_NOTES.md.

 ## Overview

 This role allows to install exist by